szchan/szchan/README.md

-- 👋 Hi, I’m @szchan
+- 👋 Hi, I’m Shaoze Chen
-- 👀 I’m interested in python
+- 👀 I’m interested in Nature Language Processing
-- 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me mail.szchan@gmail.com
+- 📫 You can reach me by sending me email: mail.szchan@gmail.com

 <!---
 szchan/szchan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.